Performance Breakdown

 Hair wrap test

 Next, we’ll look at how well the Dyson Omni did on hair.
-I used 1.18 grams worth of five-inch human hair to see if the dual rollers can resist tangles for the experiment.
+I used 1.18 grams of five-inch human hair to test whether the dual rollers can resist tangles for the experiment.

 It wasn’t pretty, picking up only 26%, with nearly all the strands wrapping around the axles.

-Good thing these rollers are detachable, or it’ll be a pain to remove.
+It’s a good thing these rollers are detachable, or it would be a pain to remove.

 This test shows that the Dyson Omni isn’t suitable for pet owners.
 I’d go with the Dyson V8 over this if you have any four-legged friends roaming around, at least for cleaning floors.